nienow/ng-l10n/README.md

 ## Input field directive

 The `ngx-decimal` directive can be used to allow entry of a number in any locale.
+The type should be `text` instead of `number`, since `number` doesn't support other locales.

 ```html
 <input type="text" ngxDecimal [(ngModel)]="numberValue">